 Electronically stored information is more difficult to dispose of than paper documents.
 A shredded paper document is essentially irretrievable.
-164 Likewise, a paper document that has been discarded and taken off the premises for disposal as trash is generally considered to be beyond recovery.
+Likewise, a paper document that has been discarded and taken off the premises for disposal as trash is generally considered to be beyond recovery.
 Disposal of electronically stored information is another matter altogether.
 The term "deleted" is misleading in the context of electronic data, because it does not equate to "destroyed."
-Ordinarily, "deleting" a file does not actually erase the data from the computer's storage devices.
-Rather, it simply finds the data's entry in the disk directory and changes it to a "not used" status-thus permitting the computer to write over the "deleted" data.
-Until the computer writes over the "deleted" data, however, it may be recovered by searching the disk itself rather than the disk's directory.
-This persistence of electronic data compounds the rate at which electronic data accumulates and creates an entire subset of electronically stored information that exists unknown to most individuals with ostensible custody and ostensible control over it.
+Ordinarily, "deleting" a file

-Neither the users who created the data nor information technology personnel are necessarily aware of the existence and locations of the copies.
+163. Neither the users who created the data nor information technology personnel are necessarily aware of the existence and locations of the copies.
 For instance, a word processing file may reside concurrently on an individual's hard drive, in a network-shared folder, as an attachment to an email, on a backup tape, in an internet cache, and on portable media such as a CD or floppy disk.
 Furthermore, the location of particular electronic files typically is determined not by their substantive content, but by the software with which they were created, making organized retention and review of those documents difficult.

-Modern technology, however, has made recovery at least a theoretical possibility.
+164. Modern technology, however, has made recovery at least a theoretical possibility.
 See Douglas Heingartner, Back Together Again, N.Y.
 TIMES, July 17, 2003, at G1 (describing technology that can reconstruct cross-shredded paper documents).